endurox-dev/endurox/README.md

 - To enable strict mutex checking on GNU platform, use '-DMUTEX_DEBUG=ON' (for GNU platforms only)

-- To force use AIX System V Polling on Linux (for dev build only, non functional), add '-DDEFINE_SVAPOLL=ON'.
-Default on AIX.
+- To force use AIX System V Polling on AIX and Linux (for Linux dev build only, non functional), add '-DDEFINE_SVAPOLL=ON'.